adampunnoose/Vietoris-Rips-complex-Python/README.md

 Vietoris-Rips complex algorithm coded in the Python language

 # Vietrois-Rips complex description
-  The Vietoris-Rips complex is an abstract simplicial complex used in topological studies to help better characterize large datasets.
+  The Vietoris-Rips complex ( V(X,R) ) is an abstract simplicial complex used in topological studies to help better characterize large datasets.
 This description will explain the basics of this concept.
 The user inputs a dataset (X) and a radius value (R).

   A simplicial complex is a collection of points and simplexes in space.
 A simplex is a connection of points and faces.
 A single point is considered a 0-simplex, 2 points connected by a line is a 1-simplex, and collection of 3 points and the face that fills in that space is considered a 2-simplex and a collection of 5 points and the tetrahedral associated made by those points is a 3-simplex.
 For the purposes of this program, we will only be looking at the 0 to 3 simplicial complexes made by given datasets.